scalacenter/scala-lang/_scala_items/7-education.md

     <h3>Concise, Readable, and Polyvalent</h3>
     <p>
       Most of the concepts involved in software design directly map into Scala constructs.
-The concise syntax of Scala allow the teachers and the learners to focus on those interesting concepts without dealing with tedious low-level implementation issues.
+The concise syntax of Scala allows the teachers and the learners to focus on those interesting concepts without dealing with tedious low-level implementation issues.
     </p>
     <p>
-      The example in file <code>HelloWorld.scala</code> below shows how a “hello world” looks like in Scala.
+      The example in file <code>HelloWorld.scala</code> below shows how a “hello world” program looks like in Scala.
 In <code>Modeling.scala</code>, we show an example of structuring the information of a problem domain in Scala.
 In
       <code>Modules.scala</code>, we show how to use classes to implement
       software modules.
 Last, in <code>Algorithms.scala</code>, we show how the